 47 W. Main Street,

-Determined that history would not repeat itself a third time, a shining structure built mostly of concrete and plaster was rebuilt on the site where the others had fallen.
-It was December 7, 1922, Delaware Day, when crowds were first treated to a glimpse inside the magnificent new Everett Theatre.
-Designed by noted theater architects Hoffman and Henon, this would be a favorite place for everyone in the area to enjoy those new motion pictures as well as the more traditional vaudeville stage performances.
+Determined that history would not repeat itself, a shining structure built mostly of concrete and plaster was rebuilt on the site where the others had fallen.
+It was November 9, 1922, when crowds were first treated to a glimpse inside the magnificent new 600-seat Everett Theatre.
+Designed by noted theatre architects Hoffman-Henon Co., this would be a favorite place for everyone in the area to enjoy those new motion pictures as well as the more traditional vaudeville stage performances.

-For decades, the Everett flourished.
+For decades, the Everett Theatre flourished.
 Those who once stared wide-eyed at the movie screen as children were back again with children of their own.
-But slowly, drive-ins, shopping malls and television took their toll and the Everett dimmed its lights and shut its doors in 1979.
+Slowly, drive-ins, shopping malls and television took their toll and the Everett Theatre dimmed its lights and shut its doors in 1979.

 The theatre is also the proud home of a Rogers Trio Organ which is used when showing the early silent films and is also available for concert use and as a prelude to live productions.